Please refresh as revisions made.

 With the unusual aluminum content in the E70T- 4 wire and the

-keep in mind that weld wires like this are notorious for for slag entrapment another
+keep in mind that weld wires like this are notorious for slag entrapment and excess porosity, which are also

-reason not to utilize on welds subject to seismic activity.
+reasons why not to utilize the E70T-4 on welds subject to seismic activity.

 it, most junior weld technicians could have figured out this weld wire was not